una/personal-goals/happy-moments/happy-moments.md

 07/31/2015
 ---
 I stayed in tonight and worked on my travels project :) it makes me so happy.
 I had way too much fun with mix blend modes & gradients.

+08/01/2015
+---
+Went on a date tonight for the first time in a while and it was really awesome.
+He gave me a CD of his and crayons to color the case with :)

+08/02/2015
+---
+Today I recorded a podcast with Code Newbie!
+It was a lot of fun and Saron, the host, is wonderful and super professional!

+08/03/2015
+---
+I climbed the silks today!!
+I climbed the silks in aerial class!!
+AHH!
+That's super exciting for me!

+08/04/2015
+---
+Today my manager approved staying in Europe for an extra few days to visit the Boeblingen studio!
+Which means I'll be trekking through rural Germany :D

+08/05/2015
+---
+Tonight was the CodeNewbie chat surrounding my podcast episode -- what an awesome community!
+I really enjoyed chatting.